ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 ![Amazon Connect Instance Creation](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/05/connect-instance-creation.png)

 You should now have an instance created and ready with the settings that you specified through the setup process.
-Once the instance has launched, you can immediately preview the Contact Control Panel ("CCP") using the following URL `https://<instance_name>.my.connect.aws/ccp-v2/`, replacing `instance_name` with your Connect instance's name.
+Once the instance has launched, you can immediately preview the Contact Control Panel ("CCP", "control panel") using the following URL `https://<instance_name>.my.connect.aws/ccp-v2/`, replacing `instance_name` with your Connect instance's name.

 ![Contact Control Panel](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/05/connect-initial-ccp.png)